risk-first/website/risks/Agency-Risk.md

 Tools like [Pair Programming](https://en.wikipedia.org/wiki/Pair_programming) and [Collective Code Ownership](https://en.wikipedia.org/wiki/Collective_ownership) are about mitigating [Staff Risks](Scarcity-Risk.md#staff-risk) like [Key Person Risk](https://en.wikipedia.org/wiki/Key_person_insurance#Key_person_definition) and [Learning Curve Risk](Communication-Risk.md#learning-curve-risk), but these push in the opposite direction to _individual responsibility_.

-This is an important consideration:  in adopting _those_ tools, you are necessarily setting aside certain tools to manage [Agency Risk](Agency-Risk.md) as a result.
+This is an important consideration:  in adopting _those_ tools, you are necessarily setting aside certain _other_ tools to manage [Agency Risk](Agency-Risk.md) as a result.

 We've looked at various different shades of [Agency Risk](Agency-Risk.md) and three different mitigations for it.
 [Agency Risk](Agency-Risk.md) is a concern at the level of _individual agents_, whether they are processes, people, systems or teams.